Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: Abstract

 \section{Abstract}

 The generation of high-quality candidate molecules remains a central challenge in AI-driven drug design.
 Current phenotype-based and target-based strategies each suffer limitations, either incurring high experimental costs or overlook system‑level cellular responses.
-To bridge this gap, we propose ExMoIRL, a novel generative framework that synergistically integrates phenotypic and target-specific cues for de novo molecular generation.
+To bridge this gap, we propose XMolRL, a novel generative framework that synergistically integrates phenotypic and target-specific cues for de novo molecular generation.
 The phenotype-guided generator is first pretrained on expansive drug‑induced transcriptional profiles and subsequently fine‑tuned via multi‑objective reinforcement learning (RL).
 Crucially, the reward function fuses docking affinity and drug‑likeness scores, augmented with ranking loss, prior-likelihood regularization, and entropy maximization.
 The multi‑objective RL steers the model toward chemotypes that are simultaneously potent, diverse, and aligned with the specified phenotypic effects.
-Extensive experiments demonstrate ExMoIRL's superior performance over state-of-the-art phenotype-based and target-based models across multiple well-characterized targets.
+Extensive experiments demonstrate XMolRL's superior performance over state-of-the-art phenotype-based and target-based models across multiple well-characterized targets.
 Our generated molecules exhibit favorable drug-like properties, high target affinity, and inhibitory potency (IC50) against cancer cells.
 This unified framework showcases the synergistic potential of combining phenotype-guided and target-aware strategies, offering a more effective solution for de novo drug discovery.
+The source code and datasets are available at: \url{https://github.com/hliulab/XMolRL}.